nymtech/nym/documentation/docs/src/zknym/zknym-overview.md

 From the perspective of the Requester most of this happens under the hood, but results in the creation and usage of an **unlinkable, rerandomisable anonymous proof-of-payment credential** - a zk-nym - with which to access the Mixnet without fear of doxxing themselves via linking app usage and payment information.
 The user experience is further enhanced by the fact that a single credential can be split into multiple small zk-nyms, meaning that a Requester may buy a large chunk of bandwidth but 'spend' this in the form of multiple zk-nyms with different ingress Gateways.
 Whilst this happens under the hood, what it affords the Requester is an ease of experience in that they have to 'top up' their bandwidth less and are able to chop and change ingress points to the Nym Network as they see fit, akin to the UX of most modern day VPNs and dVPNs.

-TODO ADD A BIG DIAGRAM FOR EACH STAGE

 ## Key Generation & Payment
 - First, a Cosmos [Bech32 address](https://docs.cosmos.network/main/build/spec/addresses/bech32) is created for the Requester.
 This is used to identify themselves when interacting with the OrderAPI via signed authentication tokens.
 This is the only identity that the OrderAPI is able to see, and is not able to link this to the zk-nyms that will be generated.
 This identity never leaves the Requester’s device and there is no email or any personal details needed for signup.
 If a Requester is simply 'topping up' their subscription, the creation of the address is skipped as it already exists.
 - The Requester also generates an ed25519 keypair: this is used to identify and authenticate them in the case of using zk-nyms across several devices as an individual user.
 However, this is never used in the clear: these keys are used as private attribute values within generated credentials which are verified via zero-knowledge.